 3P WORKSHOP: Immersive Storytelling: The Power of Virtual Reality Dr. M. Sanjayan, executive vice president and senior scientist of Conservation International, discusses the experience of creating 360-degree virtual reality films and what it’s like to work in this new immersive medium.
 What questions and challenges do storytellers in this medium face?
 What stories lend themselves best to this form?
 Will virtual reality indeed move viewers to contribute and to become more thoroughly engaged?
 Will this be the journalism of the future?

 Session attendees will have the opportunity experience UNDER THE CANOPY the new VR Story from Dr. M. Sanjayan and Conservation International, virtually travelling to locations around the world.

 4P SPECIAL EVENT: Chuck Jonkel IWFF Permanent Memorial Unveiling – Poetry by Vic Charlo.

-Join us as we honor our founder Chuck Jonkel with a special afternoon gathering with poetry by Vic Charlo and an unveiling of a permanent memorial inside the Roxy Theater followed by a premiere of the documentary CHUCK JONKEL: STANDING BEAR COMES HOME at 5P.
+Join us as we honor our founder Chuck Jonkel with a special afternoon gathering with poetry by Vic Charlo and an unveiling of a permanent memorial inside the Roxy Theater followed by a premiere of the documentary CHUCK JONKEL: WALKING BEAR COMES HOME at 5P.

 7P-9:30P PARTY: After Party and Cidery Tour at Western Cider Co.
 Party, tour Missoula’s first cidery, try out the new Chuck Jonkel juice and munch some ‘za from Clove Cart Pizza Peddlers.